 - The decision to return to the office building (or Return to Normal, for more information see our posts on the Five Phases of Business Continuity Planning)

-As you can see, there is a distinct difference between emergency response, disaster recovery, and business continuity.
+As you can see, there is a distinct difference between Emergency Response, Disaster Recovery and Business Continuity.
 The roles that each of these plans fill have a distinct focus, yet they all still work together.
-Resulting in the response & recovery after an incident is smooth, efficient, and effective.
+The result is that the response and recovery after an incident is smooth, efficient, and effective.
 This all stems from putting incidents in context and ensuring the response is appropriate.